Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Langlands correspondence

 We need to show the following technical proposition.
 In the statement and the proof, the algebraic stack $\st{C}^{r,N}$ and its variants\footnote{In \cite{Laf}, Lafforgue uses script fonts ({\it e.g.}\ $\mc{C}^{r,N}$).} are used.
-Since the geometry of these stacks are rather complicated and we use these only to show the following proposition, we do not try to recall them.
-Since the proof is parallel, and the notation is the same as \cite[VI.17]{Laf}, refer to the corresponding part of [{\it ibid.}] for the details of those stacks.
+We remark that these stacks are used only in this proposition and its corollary \ref{impcorrnegbound}.
+In \cite[III 3a)]{Laf}, Lafforgue defined a morphism $\mr{Res}\colon\overline{\Ch^{r,d,\overline{p}\leq p}} \times_{X\times X}S_N\rightarrow\st{C}^{r,N}$ between algebraic stacks locally of finite type over $k$.
+We remind that all the three stacks in the table of \ref{tablechoutsatis} are defined over the source of $\mr{Res}$.
+The open substack $\st{C}^{r,N}_{\emptyset}$ of $\st{C}^{r,N}$ is defined in {\it ibid.}\ as well, and the complement $\st{C}^{r,N}-\st{C}^{r,N}_{\emptyset}$ is called the {\em boundary}.
+See Step \ref{recalldifflem} of the proof of the following proposition for some review of these stacks.

-\begin{prop*}[{\cite[VI.17]{Laf}}] Let $p$ be a convex polygon big enough with respect to $X$, $N$, and the degree $d\in\mb{Z}$.
-Let $\st{C}$ be an algebraic stack representable quasi-projective over $\st{C}^{r,N}$, and consider the following cartesian diagram:
+\begin{prop*}[{\cite[VI.17]{Laf}}] Let $p$ be a convex polygon large enough with respect to $X$, $N$, and an integer $1\leq d\leq r$.
+Let $\st{C}$ be an algebraic stack representable and quasi-projective (cf.\ \cite[14.3.4]{LM}) over $\st{C}^{r,N}$, and consider the following cartesian diagram: